riaandeventer/shoe_inventory/README.md

 # Shoe Inventory Management Program

-This Python program helps the clerk in the shoe store to keep track of the shoes in the store and for management
+This Python program assists the clerk in the shoe store to keep track of the shoes in the store and for management to keep track of stock value and the need for restocking and running marketing campaigns.

 ## Description